 - rules and guidance for the use of masks in crowded spaces, like mass transit

-- strong protections for the most vulnerable, including those in long-term care, continuing care and seniors lodges
+- strong protections for the most at-risk, including those in long-term care, continuing care and seniors lodges

 - a rapid response plan in the event of possible outbreaks of COVID-19